-Finding genetic proof of coronary artery disease riskJune 15th, 2012 in Genetics /
+Finding genetic proof of coronary artery disease riskJune 15, 2012 in Medicine & Health / Genetics

 University of Minnesota School of Public Health researchers have reported two high-signal genetic markers correlated with coronary artery disease (CAD) that should help define genetic fingerprints that can signal an increased risk of developing the disease.

 The results also offer biological and clinical data supporting future research into the genetic markers and their relationship to CAD, a condition that impacts more than 13 million Americans each year.